How Chemicals Are Classified In China?

 #2.
 The Shipper needs to make sure of the safe shipping by air or by sea.

-All the shippers of the chemicals, either it is shipping by sea or by air, or by rail or truck, or by courier, you have to inform the shipper of the physical and chemical properties of your chemical goods.
+All the shippers of the chemicals, whether it is shipping by sea or by air, by rail or truck, or by courier, you have to inform the shipper of the physical and chemical properties of your chemical goods.

 If what you are sending is a dangerous chemical, FedEx would reject the pick-up.